AutoPyloter/retaining-wall-ml/README.md

 # Retaining Wall ML — Global Stability Prediction for Cantilever Retaining Walls

 A machine learning framework for instant prediction of the global stability safety factor (F<sub>ss</sub>) of reinforced concrete cantilever retaining walls.
-The project covers the full pipeline: automated dataset generation via GEO5, SHAP-guided feature selection, and a trained CatBoost model deployed in a customtkinter desktop application.
+The project covers the full pipeline: automated dataset generation via GEO5, SHAP-guided feature selection, and an ensemble of 35 trained regression models deployed in a customtkinter desktop application.

 ---

 ## Motivation

 Conventional global stability analysis (Bishop circular-slip method) requires dedicated geotechnical software and significant computation time for each design scenario.
-This project replaces that process with a trained ML model capable of predicting F<sub>ss</sub> in real time, directly from wall geometry and site parameters — enabling rapid design screening and sensitivity analysis.
+This project replaces that process with trained ML models capable of predicting F<sub>ss</sub> in real time, directly from wall geometry and site parameters — enabling rapid design screening and sensitivity analysis.

 ---